kevinolega/callcentertrainingtips/list/subscriber-page.md

 ## Invest in a Notebook

-A 0notebook is a powerful tool.
+A notebook is a powerful tool.
 Use it to qualify for a 50k job.
 In this lesson, I'll teach you how.

 **[READ: Notebook](https://callcentertrainingtips.com/notebook)**.